insightmind/HyzeCalendar/README.md

 ## 0.4

-### 0.4pre1 [0.3.9:1412] (20.07.2017)
+### 0.4 (02.08.2017)

 **current Testflight beta**

-pre-Release of Codename: loveAffair
+Codename: loveAffair

-changelog will be replaced by version 0.4

 * completely redesigned interface (adopt to iOS11 HIDG, more animations and shadows)
-* added new color scheme
-* added more life and responsiveness
-* new design of SettingsView
 * new animateDayView toggle in Settings
-* events now animate in in DayView
-* new CalendarViewLines and toggle in Settings
+* new CalendarViewLines toggle in Settings
 * added automaticLayering of eventViews in the DayView
 * changed renderingProcess of eventViews
-* general bugfixes and performance improvements

-### 0.4pre2 [0.3.9:1519] (27.07.2017)

-pre-Release of Codename: loveAffair

-changelog will be replaced by version 0.4

 * removed bottomToolbar
-* added cornerRadius to EventTableView
-* improved design of EventEditor (blurry background)
+* improved design of EventEditor (not yet working!)
-* new startEndSelection in EventEditor
-* implemented UIScrollView into EventEditor
-* new startsSelection- and endsSelectionView as PopupView
-* fixed SettingsView AutoLayoutIssues
-* fixed UIStoryboardSeques of EventEditor

-### 0.4pre2.1 [0.3.9:1647] (01.08.2017)

-pre-Release of Codename: loveAffair

-changelog will be replaced by version 0.4

-* fixed major CalendarViewBug
 * isToday is now working correctly
+* fully integrated daySelection with allDay toggle
-* fixed scrollingCrash
+* fixed a lot of bugs and AutoLayoutIssues
+* general bugfixes and performance improvements

 ---